kixxauth/kixx-server-errors/docs/forbidden-error.md

 # ForbiddenError

-A 403 Forbidden error class that indicates the server understood the request but refuses to authorize it.
+An error class which represents an HTTP 400 Bad Request which indicates the server understood the request but refuses to authorize it.

 ## Properties